-The coordinator of an CHSG should be able to liaise and provide consultancy/advice to the Driver/Co-Drivers/Action Leaders and NECs.
+The coordinator of a CHSG should be able to liaise and provide consultancy/advice to the Driver.
+The coordinator should also be able to fulfil these roles with Co-Drivers and Action Leaders (with the involvement of the Driver), and NECs.
 The coordinators will be required to have specific skills and competence in the field of the respective CHSG, a long-term and 'big-picture' approach, as well as an overall sound understanding of how EMPACT activities and OAPs are performed.
-If possible, EU agencies or EU networks should be encouraged to be the coordinator of CHSGs, when appropriate taking into account their unique positioning.
+If possible, EU institutions/bodies/agencies or EU networks/expert groups should be encouraged to be the coordinator of CHSGs, when appropriate taking into account their unique positioning.

-- (c) The tasks and responsibilities of the coordinators would be to: - liaise with and support the various Drivers/Co-Drivers on all issues related to the successful implementation of common initiatives and horizontal strategic goals, together with the ALs and the OAP group; - support the Drivers/Co-Drivers/ALs in keeping close contacts with the participating Member States and EU agencies on the integration of the strategic goals developed in EMPACT into their national planning and the EU agencies' annual work programmes; - advise and provide specialised knowledge to Drivers/Co-Driver on possible actions which could be developed in the OAPs to implement the CHSG; - advise Drivers/Co-Drivers/Action Leaders on the involvement of specialised and multidisciplinary/multi-agency expertise; - coordinate, where relevant, the implementation of the respective CHSG across all crime priorities in order to ensure coherence and alignment and avoid possible duplications; - identify and share examples of good practices in the implementation of CHSGs across the crime priorities; - contribute with the relevant stakeholders, to the mid-term and final assessment of the results of the actions to measure the strategic goals; - bring any important issues which might jeopardise the implementation of the CHSG he or she is overseeing to the attention of Drivers/NECs.
+- (c) The tasks and responsibilities of the coordinators would be to: - liaise with and support the various Drivers/Co-Drivers on all issues related to the successful implementation of common initiatives and horizontal strategic goals, together with the ALs and the OAP group; - support the Drivers/Co-Drivers/ALs in keeping close contacts with the participating Member States and EU agencies on the integration of the strategic goals developed in EMPACT into their national planning and the EU agencies' annual work programmes; - participate in the drafting process providing specialised knowledge to Drivers/Co-Driver, proposing possible actions which could be developed in the OAPs to implement the CHSG, giving advice, identifying possible overlaps or already existing projects, programmes, providing input on the proposals for OAs; - advise Drivers/Co-Drivers/Action Leaders on the involvement of specialised and multidisciplinary/multi-agency expertise; - coordinate the implementation of the respective CHSG across all crime priorities in order to ensure coherence and alignment;

+- advise Drivers/Co-Drivers/ALs on defining the KPIs of the OAs in line with the respective CHSG KPIs; - identify and share examples of good practices in the implementation of CHSGs across the crime priorities; - contribute with the relevant stakeholders, to the independent evaluation of EMPACT, especially on the assessment of the achievement of CHSGs and ATSGs; - bring any important issues which might jeopardise the implementation of the CHSG he or she is overseeing to the attention of EST/Drivers/NECs. - Report, following the CHSG coordinator template, on the overall achievement of the CHSGs.